theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

 Last time, using famous gents from Britain we covered some data manipulation, but it implied hardcoding of lot of gent's info.

 Usually your data comes from a source you lack control of like an API, or a data file or most usually a user managed content file.
-In this new article about Hugo and Data, we'll cover how you can take data from a limited source (basic Front Matters, API endpoints) and transform into objects better suited to your project's needs!
-We'll a "transformer" partial and even some remote data fetching to complement our gent!
+In this new article about Hugo and Data, we'll cover how you can take data from a limited source (basic Front Matters, API endpoints) and transform it into objects better suited to your project's needs!
+We'll use a "transformer" partial and even some remote data fetching to complement our gent!

 If you're stumbling on this article without having read through [this one]({{< relref "hugo-data-2" >}}), I strongly suggest you go back to it as it covers the basics of two very important data types which we'll use a lot here: Slice and Maps.